archbardinexile/BGCL/DM-notes.md

 ### Anchorheart's Folly

-> *Lenna Madizos* was recalled from the Manyshells.
-Church clerics and paladins were sent in her place.
-She discovered the Church was requisitioning vast amounts of basilisk venom in preparation for a confrontation with Mallia. *Subira* tracked the venom to Rose Merryn’s Pre-Loved Goods in *Runnelstone*, a CSCA-occupied island close to *Mallia*.
+> *Lenna Madizos* discovered the Church was requisitioning basilisk venom in preparation for a confrontation with Mallia. *Subira* tracked the venom to Rose Merryn’s Pre-Loved Goods in *Runnelstone*.

-> *Elyse* asked *Rose* to smuggle the basilisk venom to discover the CSCA's plans.
-Rose and *Subira* were captured by *Bhaldrom Anchorheart* when his fleet attacked Runnelstone.
+> *Elyse* asked *Rose* to smuggle basilisk venom as part of her investigation.
+Rose and Subira were captured by *Bhaldrom Anchorheart* when his fleet attacked Runnelstone.
 Rose's shop and the venom were destroyed.

+> The venom was purchased by *Jeremias Blackflight* and hidden from the exarchy.
+Now his insurance broker, *Bertrand Magnier* won't pay up.

 Anchorheart has bound a powerful water elemental to his ship, the *Umberlee's Wrath*.
-It shrouded his fleet in fog during the attack.
-To track the elemental, the 6oS have enlisted the help of *Daniel*, a meteorologist and member of the *Society of Brilliance*. *DAV3* can track the elemental's movements inside *Killigrew Mor*.
+It can shroud his fleet in fog.
+The 6oS have enlisted the help of *Daniel*, a meteorologist and member of the *Society of Brilliance*.
+Using sending buoys, *DAV3* can track the elemental's movements inside *Killigrew Mor*.

-- The venom was purchased by *Jeremias Blackflight* and hidden from the exarchy through an insurance policy
-- The destruction of the venom was ordered by Queen *Vasilissa*, in league with Anchorheart
+Anchorheart ordered Guy to retrieve the triple-barrelled gemlock rifle from Caelum's Landing, having made a deal with Queen *Vasilissa*.
+He offers the Queen gemlock weapons, in exchange the Mallians force the CSCA out of the *Manyshells*.
+The destruction of the venom was ordered by Queen *Vasilissa*, in league with Anchorheart.
-- The Crosscut Circle have enlisted Githzechi engineers to help build the submarine using materials from *Shka'keth*
-- *ABC* is aboard the Umberlee's Wrath posing as the powder monkey
-- Anchorheart is on his way to intercept the Githzechi ships

 ### Sullivanwick

-Daern's Instant Fortress has sleeping and living quarters for twenty Antiquan soldiers.
-It is not insulated.
-One of the walls has lost 45 hit points.
-A bell in the dining hall can summon up to 100 *compsognathus* spirit helpers.

-*Volker Blackflight*, Jeremias' brother and renowned scoundrel, is trying to engage the Crosscut Circle.
-A secret cache can be found if a cross is drawn through the circle on the grave of *Jowan Aubrey*.
-The correspondence has already been taken by Volker.

-The letter claims the submarine is close to completion and a distraction is required on the day of its launch.

-Volker will ask Blythe for an update on the submarine.
-He does not know who she is.
-If Blythe finds out Volker is not Crosscut Circle they may wait for the true messenger to arrive. *Thibault Duchamp* is the messenger, and intends to rob the bank on the day of launch.
+*Faust Blackflight* discovered the *Crosscut Circle* dead drop and learned the submarine's location.
+When he heard that Anchorheart was planning to attack *Sullivanwick*, he engaged Anchorheart and claimed the submarine was almost finished.
+Anchorheart then changed tack south-west to intercept the Githzechi ships.

+Faust will bring sandwiches to the meeting and play along.
+He will try to find out what Blythe knows.
+If discovered, he will offer the services of his ship, the *Lady Firehair*.
+The 6oS may be able to reach the Crosscut Circle before Anchorheart.

+> "It's the ship that made the Tamar run in less than 12 fathoms."
+>
+> *Faust.*

 ### Before the storm

-The Umberlee's Wrath can be found sailing for the *Farwest Archipelago*
+Anchorheart will intercept the Githzechi ships on ***Flavum 7th*** and follow them to *Farwest Archipelago*.
+Umberlee's Wrath will arrive on ***Flavum 10th*** and attack.

-- Require persuasion check if luring Anchorheart with promise to exchange gemlock rifle
+- ***If luring Anchorheart*** with promise to exchange gemlock rifle, require persuasion check
   - If successful, Anchorheart will arrive first with the Wrath, Rose and Subira hidden as collateral
-  - If unsuccessful, 6oS must track the Wrath west
+  - If unsuccessful, 6oS must track Umberlee's Wrath to Farwest Archipelago

-- Require stealth check if following the Wrath in visual range
+- ***If following Umberlee's Wrath*** in visual range, require stealth check
-  - If discovered, the Wrath will teleport using the elemental's power and board the Marley
+  - If discovered, Umberlee's Wrath will teleport and board the Marley/Lady Firehair
-  - If successfully followed, the Wrath will board an unmarked Crosscut Circle ship
+  - If successfully followed, Anchorheart must do stealth check to follow the Githzechi ships
-    - or (later) moor at Farwest Archipelago to search for and attack the Crosscut Circle base
+    - Anchorheart will bombard Farwest Archipelago and attempt to take the Crosscut Circle base
-- Elyse will overrule a decision to attack the Wrath without support
-  - The FTN will not provide support against Anchorheart as he is working against the CSCA
-  - The CSCA may provide support if Guy successfully persuades his father
-    - The CSCA reinforcements will not be organised before Anchorheart attacks Farwest Archipelago

-Anchorheart ordered Guy to retrieve the triple-barrelled gemlock rifle from Caelum's Landing, having made a deal with Queen *Vasilissa*.
-He offers the Queen gemlock weapons, in exchange the Mallians force the CSCA out of the Manyshells.
+    - Githzechi ships may successfully repel Anchorheart if not attacked beforehand
+    - If Crosscut Circle are warned, the submarine will have already left

-- If **Guy** chooses to join Anchorheart, he must hand over the rifle
-  - The 6oS must help Anchorheart attack the Crosscut Circle base at Farwest Archipelago
+- ***If Guy chooses to join Anchorheart*** he must hand over the rifle and help attack the Crosscut Circle
-- If **Guy** refuses to join Anchorheart, he will threaten to kill Elyse (if boarded) or Rose and Subira (if lured)
+- ***If Guy refuses to join Anchorheart*** he will threaten to kill:
-  - The execution fails due to damp powder—ABC reveals herself and joins the battle
-    - If captured, Guy must persuade Elyse not to execute Anchorheart
-    - If escaped, Anchorheart's attack on Farwest Archipelago will fail
+  - Rose and Subira (if lured)
+  - Elyse (if boarded)

+*ABC* is aboard Umberlee's Wrath posing as the powder monkey.
+She can sabotage the weapons.

+*Elyse* will overrule a decision to attack the Wrath without support.

+- Elyse will successfully garner *Free Trade Navy* support—the ships won't arrive until ***Flavum 13th***
+- Guy may garner immediate Church/CSCA support if he successfully persuades Magnier

 ### Project Abyss

-> *Naal* was picked by the Grand Inquisitor to join the *Crosscut Circle* undercover due to his closeness with *Camren de Villeneuve*.
-The Grand Herald was told to announce Naal's dismissal but refused.
-Now Camren has been arrested, Naal accompanies *Vetra* as she steals the submarine and flees to the Manyshells.
+> *Naal* was picked by *Tristis* to join the *Crosscut Circle* undercover due to his relationship with *Camren de Villeneuve*.
+Camren has been arrested.
+Naal and *Vetra Bery* now assemble the stolen submarine in the *Farwest Archipelago* with help from *Githzechi* engineers.

-The Circle continue construction of the submarine hidden in the *Farwest Archipelago*.
 Vetra wants to recover the body of Tenebrae (*Arzhang*) from *Mundi Eversor* in the *Vena Trench*.
-She intends to revive him to prove that Caelum created the Miasma.
+She intends to revive him and prove that Caelum created the Miasma.
 The submarine may be attacked by triton from *Abyssus* on its journey.

-The 6oS cannot reveal that the body inside Eversor is not Tenebrae, lest they break their oath.
+The 6oS cannot reveal that the body inside Mundi Eversor is not Tenebrae, lest they break their oath.

-The Circle will defend their base long enough to force Anchorheart into retreat.

 ---